-Tel.
-01444 233824 email: parentline@southwayjunior.co.uk website: www.southwayjunior.co.uk Prescribed and non-prescribed medication - each request to administer medication must be accompanied by 'Parental consent to administer medication form (Appendix 2 Template C and/or C1) or if applicable on the IHP) Prescription Medicines Medicine should only be brought to school when it is essential to administer it during the school day.
-In the vast majority of cases, doses of medicine can be arranged around the school day thus avoiding the need for medicine in school.
-Antibiotics for example are usually taken three times a day, so can be given with breakfast, on getting home from school and then at bedtime.
-Administration will be recorded using Template D or E and the parent/guardian informed.
-Parents/guardians are expected to remove any remaining medicine from school once the prescribed course has been completed.
+SUNITER SCHOOL S Headteacher: Mrs S Bondonno Tel.
+01444 233824 email: parentline@southwayjunior.co.uk website: www.southwayjunior.co.uk antibiotics are usually taken three times a day, so can be given with breakfast, on getting home from school and then at bedtime.
+Administration will be recorded using Form C or D. Parents / carers are expected to remove any remaining medicine from school once the prescribed course has been completed.
 Non-prescription Medicines Under exceptional circumstances where it is deemed that their administration is required to allow the pupil to remain in school the school will administer non-prescription medicines.
-The school will not administer alternative treatments i.e. homeopathic or herbal potions, pills or tinctures or nutrition supplements unless prescribed or recommended by a Doctor and detailed on an IHP or EHC as part of a wider treatment protocol.
+The school will not administer alternative treatments i.e. homeopathic or herbal potions, pills or tinctures or nutrition supplements unless prescribed or recommended by a Doctor and detailed on an HCP as part of a wider treatment protocol.
 As recommended by the Government in 'Supporting Pupils at School with Medical Conditions December 2015' the school will also not administer aspirin unless prescribed.
 The storage and administration for non-prescription medication will be treated as prescription medicines.
-If the relevant symptoms develop during the school day as detailed under the paragraph below 'short term ad-hoc non-prescribed medication' the school will administer the following non-prescription medications: - paracetamol (to pupils of all ages) - antihistamine, All other non-prescription medications will only be administered by staff, providing: - The parent/guardian confirms daily the time the medication was last administered and this is recorded on Template C1 (Appendix 2); - medication is licensed as suitable for the pupil's age; - medication is suitable for the pupil i.e. if a child is asthmatic the medication is suitable for that condition: - administration is required more than 3 to 4 times per day; - medication is supplied by the parent or guardian in the original packaging with the manufacturer's instructions and/or (PIL); - and accompanied by parental/guardian consent Template C and C1 (Appendix 2) and confirmation the medication has been administered previously without adverse effect; The school will NOT administer non-prescription medication:
+If the relevant symptoms develop during the school day as detailed under the paragraph below 'short term ad-hoc non-prescribed medication' the school will administer the following non-prescription medications: - paracetamol (to pupils of all ages) - antihistamine All other non-prescription medications will only be administered by staff, providing: - ➤ The parent / carer confirms daily the time the medication was last administered and this is recorded on Form C1 (Appendix 2); - medication is licensed as suitable for the pupil's age: - medication is suitable for the pupil i.e. if a child is asthmatic the medication is suitable for that condition; - administration is required at least 4 times per day; - medication is supplied by the parent / carer in the original packaging with the manufacturer's instructions and/or patient information leaflet (PIL); - and accompanied by parent / carer consent Form C1 (Appendix 2) and confirmation the medication has been administered previously without adverse effect; The school will NOT administer non-prescription medication: